ReifyAB/reify.se/_posts/programming/2017-10-29-on-types-and-intent.md

     11)))
 ```

-# So what?
+# Convention dominates information

+This is what I'm getting at with this conversation.

-Well, my point is that there's a point where convention dominates
+There's a point where **convention dominates information**, otherwise
-information, otherwise you get to an infinitely high level of
+you get to an infinitely high level of abstraction in turn requiring
-abstraction in turn requiring an infinite amount of context.
+an infinite amount of context.

 Where this point lies is the core of the debate.
 My position is that
 the conventions enforced statically at the type level by languages